pvaldeshernandez/synthetic-brain-ages/README.md

 # Define the folder containing the results and progress files
 results_folder = "[ROOT]/results"
 progress_folder = "[ROOT]/progress"
-# Define the folder containing variables that will be generated during the training
+# Define the folder containing variables that will be generated after the prediction
 variables_folder = "[ROOT]/variables"
 ```